CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 1. Request a licence by raising a case in the [Cortex Service Portal](https://support.cortex.co.uk/), including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
 1. When the licence has arrived, copy the file `Cortex.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.

+## Web Browser Requirements

+Gateway supports the latest versions of the following browsers:

+* Chrome
+* Edge
+* Firefox

 ## Additional Load Balancer Server Requirements

 ### Alternative Load Balancer Requirements